bendtherules/bendtherules.github.com/posts/function-name-binding.md

     There are 2 possible ways this can work -

     A. There is no `hello` defined within the function (INSIDE), but its closure scope (OUTSIDE ) has the variable `hello`.
 So, when we try to access `hello` within the function, it just returns the value from OUTSIDE scope.
-    That also means - if you change the value of the variable `hello` in outer scope, it will also change within inner scope.
+    That means, if you change the value of the variable `hello` in outer scope, it will also change within inner scope.
 Example -
     ```js
     function hello() {
       hello() // will this work?
     }
     hello = 123
     ```
-    B. wsdsdsd
+    B. wsdsd

 # Func expression and Arrow function